darasus/ai-blog/content/how-to-make-healthy-eating-a-part-of-your-lifestyle.md

   eating efforts.
 Make sure you have healthy snacks on hand, especially if you work in an office and have limited access to a kitchen.
 Exercise regularly can help to regulate your appetite and reduce the amount of calories you eat.
+intro: >-
+  You probably know that eating a healthy diet is important.
+After all, five out of the top 10 causes of death in America are linked to unhealthy eating habits.
+However, it’s not always easy to eat healthy.
+Work, school, family obligations and other commitments often make it challenging to follow a healthy diet on a daily basis.
+Fortunately, there are ways to make healthy eating a part of your lifestyle instead of an awkward obligation once a week or so.

+  And while we all have our moments when we crave junk food or a big greasy meal after a stressful day, making healthy eating a part of your everyday life can have profound benefits.
+A balanced diet filled with lots of fruits and vegetables lowers risk for almost every disease and helps you feel better mentally and physically.
+Follow these tips to help you integrate healthy eating into your daily routine as seamlessly as possible.
 ---

 ## Plan ahead